MOOxMOO (MOOX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MOOxMOO Historical Price

-According to the latest data gathered on MOOxMOO live price page, the current price of MOOxMOO is 0.152805USD.
-The circulating supply of MOOxMOO(MOOX) is 132.00M MOOX , giving it a market capitalization of $20.23M.
+According to the latest data gathered on MOOxMOO live price page, the current price of MOOxMOO is 0.152996USD.
+The circulating supply of MOOxMOO(MOOX) is 132.00M MOOX , giving it a market capitalization of $20.20M.

 The MOOxMOO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MOOX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.